What is Lock Bumping - The Problem:

 Secretive knowledge held by locksmiths for many years is now in the public domain thanks to the internet.
-A simply adapted key can be inserted into common pin based locks and used to bump open your door in seconds!
-Concerned?
-You should be!
+So what is lock bumping?
+Simply put it is an adapted key that can be inserted into any common pin based lock and used to bump open your door in seconds!

-If this technique is used on a door with a euro cylinder, you may not realise for some time that some of your valuables have been stolen.
-Try reporting that to your insurance company.
-No sign of forced entry means no payout!
+If this technique is used on a door with a euro cylinder then you may not realise for some time that some of your valuables have been stolen.
+Try reporting that to your insurance company as no sign of forced entry means no payout!

-Study the diagram to the left and observe the 6 lower pins above the springs.
-These are all the same length and the job of your house key is to create a straight line at this intersection inthe barrel allowing the barrel to turn.
+Study the diagram and observe the 6 lower pins above the springs.
+These are all the same length and the job of your house key is to create a straight line at this intersection in the barrel allowing the barrel to turn.
 Weak springs and key design (not shown) allow the pins to 'jump' via vibration.
 A quick snatch of the key which is timed as the pins line up will open the lock.